plone/documentation/docs/backend/behaviors.md

 plonecli add behavior
 ```

-This will create the behavior Python file in the `behaviors` folder, where you can define your behaviors schema fields, and registers the behavior in the `configure.zcml`.
+This will create the behavior Python file in the `behaviors` folder where you can define your behavior's schema fields, and registers the behavior in the `configure.zcml`.

 ### Further reading on working with behaviors

 ```{seealso}
 See the chapter {ref}`training:behaviors1-label` from the Mastering Plone 6 Training.
 ```

 ## How behaviors work